wydengyre/pgs-to-srt/README.md

 # pgs-to-srt

-pgs-to-srt is a command-line tool for converting Blu-ray style PGS (aka .sup) subtitles to the SRT format.
+This repository is home to the source code of the website [pgs-to-srt.com](https://pgs-to-srt.com), as well as its corresponding command-line tool, `pgs-to-srt`.
+Both are tools for converting Blu-ray style PGS (aka `.sup`) subtitles to the SRT format.

 Because doing the conversion requires performing error-prone OCR on the image-based PGS format, it also has tooling to help you extract the individual subtitle images.

-A simple, web-based front-end to this tool is freely available at [pgs-to-srt.com](https://pgs-to-srt.com).
-It does not involve uploading of any files, performing the entire conversion in the browser.

 ## Installation